 You don’t hear a lot in the media about how the speed with which you eat affects your weight, but it’s an established fact.
 “If you eat too fast,” noted Borawski, “your stomach doesn’t have time to send a message to the brain that it’s full, so you end up eating more.”

 That doesn’t mean you have to follow those rigid suggestions of eating one bite, setting down your fork, eating another bite, and so on.
 Hell, most of us eat on the go without a fork at all!
 Just consciously slow down while you eat.

 It won’t happen overnight.
 You will have to pay attention to it for several meals before you get the hang of your eating speed.
 Another trick is to drink water with your meal (even if you’re drinking something else) in greater quantities than you typically would.

 Speaking of water, there is a good chance you don’t get enough.
 Most men aren’t concerned about this because they don’t feel ill or fall into sudden bad health just because they don’t drink enough water.
 But consciously taking in more water is beneficial by helping you eat less food and feel more full.
 And there’s another way it assists that you probably didn’t even know.

 What water does, according to Borawski, is “flush waste products from your body, transport nutrients to muscles, digest food, and keep your metabolism working.”

 You can always cut carbs.

-You will always find people who swear that cutting carbs is the best way to lose weight.
+You will always find people who swear that cutting carbs is the best way to lose belly fat as a truck driver.
 We all eat too many carbohydrates, we often hear, and should cut back.